 - new religious movement: Neutral term to describe a faith group outside the religious mainstream.

-- pontiff: A synonym for the pope, always lower case.
+- pontiff: A synonym for the Pope, always lower case.

 - proselytise: To seek converts to a faith.
-Some Christian denominations say it has a negative connotation, implying the use of aggressive or unethical methods such as threats or rewards, and prefer “evangelise” as a more neutral term.
+Some Christian denominations say it has a negative connotation, implying the use of aggressive or unethical methods such as threats or rewards, and prefer “evangelize” as a more neutral term.

 - Roman Catholic Church: Official title, although Catholic Church can also be used.

-The pope’s closest advisers are known as cardinals, who are appointed by him.
-Those under 80 can enter a conclave to elect a new pope.
+The Pope’s closest advisers are known as cardinals, who are appointed by him.
+Those under 80 can enter a conclave to elect a new Pope.
 At first reference Cardinal John Doe.
 At subsequent references the cardinal or Doe.
 A high-ranking member of the Church, such as a cardinal, an archbishop or a bishop, can be referred to subsequently as a prelate.
 It’s best to avoid the term monsignor since it means a rank between priest and bishop (e.g. Monsignor Martin Smith) in some countries but in others, especially Italy, France and Spain and in Latin America, it is a catchall title used for monsignors, bishops, archbishops and cardinals, e.g. the Archbishop of Bogota, Monsignor Enrique Perez.
 Avoid this usage also.
 Use Boston Archbishop Charles Dust.
 For priests, use Rev. John Doe, not Father John Doe (except in quotes).
 Do not use the Rev., Reverend or Most Reverend.

-The Church hierarchy is: priest, pastor, pastor, bishop, archbishop, cardinal, pope.
+The Church hierarchy is: priest, pastor, bishop, archbishop, cardinal, Pope.
 The Church government working in the Vatican is known as the Curia, which must be explained if used.
 The Vatican technically refers to the city-state in Rome and the Holy See to the Church’s central administration, but the terms have become interchangeable in common use.
 The Holy See’s ambassadors around the world are known as papal nuncios and its embassies as nunciatures.
 If the Holy See does not have formal diplomatic relations with a country the Pope’s envoy to the church in that country is an apostolic delegate.